pauldotknopf/pauldotknopf.github.io/posts/2018-11-09-give-ubuntu-darch-a-quick-ride-in-a-virtual-machine.md

 *WTF!?!*

-Yeah, I know, but this ensures that you have a reproducable, stable and clean operating system at *all* times.
-You can play with any package/configuration without fear that you'll break anything permantently (just reboot if you do).
+Yeah, I know, but this ensures that you have a reproducible, stable and clean operating system at *all* times.
+You can play with any package/configuration without fear that you'll break anything permanently (just reboot if you do).

 *Everything gets discarded though?
 What about my home directory?*